 7. Avoid jargon and clichés

 Overused phrases like “hit the ground running” and “thinking outside the box” feel generic and uninspired.
 They make your copy sound bland, routine, and indistinguishable.
-If you want to produce interesting, thought-provoking pieces, then ditch the tired clichés and find other ways to express your ideas.
+If you want to produce interesting, thought-provoking pieces, then ditch the tired clichés and use a more authentic style that finds other ways to express your ideas.
 Likewise, filling your content with industry jargon that not everyone understands is a guaranteed way to turn people off.
 Avoid it as much as you can.

 8. Go back to edit and proofread